 Providing regular reports on online safety in school to the Head Teacher and/or governing board.

 Ensuring that any online safety incidents are logged and dealt with appropriately in line with this policy

-Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy.
+Providing regular safeguarding and child protection updates, including online safety, to all staff, at least annually, in order to continue to provide them with relevant skills and knowledge to safeguard effectively

 This list is not intended to be exhaustive.